HQU-gxy/template-documentation/Template.md

 Let's see how other software do it.
 See [Grafana data sources](https://grafana.com/docs/grafana/latest/datasources/).

 Maybe we could borrow the [Query builder](https://grafana.com/docs/grafana/latest/datasources/mysql/#query-builder).
-Our target is to get some **columns** from a table.
+Our target is to get some **Series** from a table.

-We could also support reading data into `table` data type to further process the data.
+We could also support reading data into `DataFrame` data type to further process the data.

 Interestingly Grafana supports [query variable](https://grafana.com/docs/grafana/latest/datasources/mysql/#query-variable).
 We should support this too.